A capacitor is two conductors separated by an insulator.

 The rush of electrons coming into the wire pair reaches the other end, but only as some of the electrons / holes stay in the capacitance of the conductors.
 This means that the voltage seen at the far end starts building up right away, but takes longer to finally reach the full voltage than the original applied voltage.

-When the signal being carried by the wires is high frequency (high baud rate), the lag can cut into the signal, preventing the receiver from understanding the transmitter.
+When the digital signal being carried by the wires is high frequency (high baud rate), the lag can cut into the signal, preventing the receiver from understanding the transmitter.

 Shielding - Gotta Have It